fingerprintjs/fingerprintjs-pro-ios/README.md

 </p>

 # FingerprintPro iOS
 ### Second version of the official iOS/tvOS agent & SDK for accurate device identification.
-Created for the Fingerprint Pro Server API.
+Created for the Fingerprint Pro identification API.

 ## Quick Start